finos/symphony-bdk-python/README.md

 # Release Notes

 ## 0.1.22
--Updated authentication retry logic for RSA based authentication -User has a maximum of 5 times to reauthenticate.
+- Updated authentication retry logic for RSA based authentication
+- User has a maximum of 5 times to reauthenticate.
 If limit is reached, MaxRetryException is raised.
--SDK Recovers and creates new datafeed if reauthenticate succeeds.
+- SDK Recovers and creates new datafeed if reauthenticate succeeds.

 ## 0.1.21
 - Added Truststore support for RSA based authentication